lgatto/TeachingMaterial/pages/fork.md

 - Go to _your version_ of the repository on github.

-- Click &ldquo;Pull Request&rdquo; button at the top.
+- Click the &ldquo;Pull Request&rdquo; button at the top.

 - Note that your friend's repository will be on the left and _your repository_ will be on the right.